JessicaBolin/abalone/README.md

 ## Overview

 `{abalone}` is a package which documents functions used throughout my postdoc for defining and mapping climate refugia for red abalone across California.
-This project is funded through California's 5th Assessment on Climate Change.
+This project is funded through California's 5th Assessment on Climate Change, and supported by the University of California, Davis.

 ## Installation

-You can install the development version from Github via:
+You can install the development version from GitHub via:

 ```
 # install.packages("devtools)